wilsonliaows/docs/connectors/quickbase.md

 ## QuickBase: Getting Started with QuickBase + Workato

 ![Getting Started](/assets/images/connectors/quickbase/getting-started.jpg)

 *Quickbase Integration by Workato*

-Workato now supports QuickBase extensively, including all custom objects and tables, standard CRUD-operations, as well as purging records using reports.
+Workato now fully supports QuickBase, including all custom objects and tables, standard CRUD-operations, as well as purging records using reports.
 Learn how to use Workato with QuickBase here.

 [Visit here](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.